 Below are photos of the microgreens eight days later.
-Again, the pre-soaked beet microgreen seeds are on the left and the dry sown seeds on the right.
+Again, the pre-soaked beet microgreen seeds are on the left, and the dry-sown seeds are on the right.

-As before, there's very little difference in the size.
-Again, the plants grown from the dry sown seed seem to be sturdier and growing more upright than those grown from seed soaked for 23-hours.
+As before, there’s very little difference in the size.
+Again, the plants grown from the dry sown seed seem sturdier and more upright than those grown from seed soaked for 23 hours.

 The beets were starting to form their first true leaves, and it’s best to harvest them while still in the cotyledon stage.

 The beet microgreens were harvested with scissors just above the soil line of both trays.

 Ok, I goofed; the microgreen trays are switched in this photograph.
 The pre-soaked seeds are on the right.